chr15m/frock/tutorial/README.md

 	lein new figwheel frock-test
 	cd frock-test

-Note: if you have some other prefered front-end dev lein template feel free to use that.
+Note: *if you have some other prefered front-end dev lein template feel free to use that*.

 Run the figwheel server in a separate terminal window: